Bayesian analysis of muon capture on deuteron in chiral effective field theory: Final results and discussion

 \section{Final results and discussion}

 We consider now the last source of uncertainty, i.e.\ the one arising from model dependence.
-Compared with previous studies, where essentially a reference value was obtained as the mean over all the interactions considered and the error was estimated as the difference between the extreme cases, we follow a slightly different approach, which allows us to give a statistical interpretation of our final result.
+Compared with previous studies, where essentially a reference value was obtained as the mean over all the interactions considered and the error was estimated as the difference between the extreme cases, we follow a slightly different approach as proposed in Ref.~\cite{William2021} and often used in Lattice QCD for model averaging.

-The truncation error on the total capture rate both for the current and the interaction has a normal distribution with standard deviation $\sigma^C_{k=3}$ and $\sigma^I_{k=4}$ respectively, as shown in Eq.~(\ref{eq:GKP}).
-For the NV interaction family we take $\sigma^I_{k=4}=0.4$ s$^{-1}$ as in the worst case of the EMN interactions.
-Since the corrections to the central value ($M_{k=3}^C$ and $M_{k=4}^I$) are minimal, we assume that the two distribution have the same mean, i.e.

-We can assume that the final probability distribution for the total capture rate generated by the error on the current LECs is a normal distribution with the mean defined in Eq.~(\ref{eq:tot_mean}) and a standard deviation given by $\sigma_{\rm LECs}$.
-If we consider the three sources of error as independent, it is easy to verify that the overall distribution is given by